EvictionLab/eviction-lab-website/content/eviction-tracking/kansas-city-mo.md

 Eviction filings in Jackson County, MO (Kansas City) fell sharply in April 2020.
 Compared to equivalent periods in previous years (2012–2015), eviction filings were down nearly 80% in April and May 2020.
 Filings rose in the following months. <sup>1</sup>

-More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).

 1. Jackson County eviction filings are delayed in being uploaded to online court records.
 Recent data may be an undercounting.